wireapp/wire-docs/src/how-to/support/on_site_visit.md

 > Requires at least three clients.
 Requires SFT to be deployed and reachable via HTTPS from all clients.

 1. From Client A, start a group call in a group conversation containing Client B and Client C.
    - Client A contacts the SFT servers via HTTPS (`CONFCONN` request).
-Verify no errors at this stage.
 2. Client B and Client C join the call.
    - Verify all three participants can hear each other (two-way audio for all).
 3. (If video is enabled) Enable video from one participant.